 - Stay out of the sun until the redness subsides

 As needling or dermarolling will lead to reddened skin, which can be highly photo-sensitive, keep out of the sun during the first week.
 This will reduce your chances of developing post-inflammatory hyperpigmentation.
 Sun exposure is safer only after your skin has lost its redness, which can last for 5 days.
 However, you can use makeup or coverup safely.

 Space out your dermarolling sessions to give your skin sufficient time to heal.
 If you’re using longer needle lengths (to treat scars and wrinkles), taking a one-month break between rolls is recommended.
 You should continue to see changes during the break.

 - Keep healthy

 Skin needling and dermarolling will only work as well as your body can heal.
 And the key to healing well is eating well.
 Eat more fruits and vegetables, reduce your alcohol intake, and avoid smoking and drug use.
-Take light exercise and keep your stress levels down.
-Take extra Vitamin C — it’s been proven to boost the body’s healing response and helps build collagen.
+Take part in light exercise and keep your stress levels down.
+Also take extra Vitamin C daily — it’s been proven to boost the body’s healing response and helps build collagen.

 Even maintaining a happy and relaxed state of mind can improve your body’s healing ability.
 Sleep enough hours so that you don’t feel tired when you wake up the next day.